ros2/ros2_documentation/source/Roadmap.rst

 * Progress on migration plan
 * Reconsider 1-to-1 mapping of ROS nodes to DDS participants, see `ros2/design#250 <https://github.com/ros2/design/pull/250>`_
 * Uniqueness of node names, see `ros2/design#187 <https://github.com/ros2/design/issues/187>`_
-* Specific "API" of a node in terms of topics / services / etc in a descriptive format, see `ros2/design#266 <https://github.com/ros2/design/pull/266>`_
+* Specific "API" of a node in terms of topics / services / etc. in a descriptive format, see `ros2/design#266 <https://github.com/ros2/design/pull/266>`_

 Infrastructure and tools
 ~~~~~~~~~~~~~~~~~~~~~~~~